WPShen53/twcovid/README.md

     sonarsource/sonar-scanner-cli

 After the installation and start of sonarqube server, follow the instruction to create twcovid project and login credential.
 Update the SONAR_LOGIN credential and edit the content of sonar-project.properties if needed.
 Start the sonar-scanner container to execute the code quality scan.
 Access the report on sonarqube server under project twcovid.

+[7/8/2021] Use Dash opensource package to create a Web App Leverage the plotly Dash framework, the app.py was added as the entry point of a Web App.
+The python programs were also packaged under "twc" and split into three function modules, i.e. tcdata, tcmodel, and tcplot.
+This is a more production like coding style.